box/developer.box.com/content/guides/cli/scripts/user-zones-mass-update.md

 ### Set up application with JWT authentication

-To use the script, you will need a [Box application with JWT authentication][jwtapp].
+To use the script, you will need the [Box CLI with JWT authentication][jwtapp] installed and configured.

 When creating the app, use the **Configuration** tab to configure the following settings: